TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-configuration.md

 #### **Can you set the CMK for the analytical store from the Azure portal?**
 No. This feature is not available yet.
 At GA, we will publish ARM templates and CLI for using managed identities.

-#### **Can users revoke a system identity that's assigned to a Cosmos DB account?**
-Yes.
-This works similar to the current CMK flow by using *First party identity*.
-Set CMK for your Azure Cosmos DB account Microsoft Docs.
-When the new identity is generated, and Azure Key vault is granted access to old system identity.
-Customer should specify the new identity in the Azure Key vault access policy and reset the state on Cosmos DB account by specifying the identity type as "UseSystemAssigned".

 #### **Can you revoke system identity assigned to a Cosmos DB account?**
 Yes, it works like current CMK flow using "First party identity".
-[Learn more](https://docs.microsoft.com/azure/cosmos-db/how-to-setup-cmk).
+[Learn more](https://docs.microsoft.com/azure/cosmos-db/how-to-setup-cmk)

 #### **Error: First party identity is not supported for analytics account.**
 This error message is returned when a user enables Synapse Link, and the *defaultidentity* value is not set to *UseSystemAssigned*.
 This message is also returned when a customer sets *defaultIdentity* to *UseFirstPartyIdentity* after turning on CMK + Synapse Link.